philwhiles/frettler/README.md

 frettler.bat guitar horizontal c scale_major

 ```
-The default windows command terminal does not support ANSI colour encoding, so Frettler defaults to use the `--mono` output instead.
+The default windows command terminal does not support ANSI colour encoding, so the frettler.bat built defaults to use the `--mono` output instead.
 If you want the colourised output, you will have
 to install an alternative terminal program such as [ConEmu](https://conemu.github.io) or [Cmder](https://cmder.net/).
 If you install an ANSI capable console, edit the build.bat and remove
 the `--mono`, then rebuild Frettler.